Mauna Loa

 Mauna Loa (/ˌmɔːnə ˈloʊ.ə, ˌmaʊnə -/, /haw/; lit.
 'Long Mountain') is one of five volcanoes that form the Island of Hawaii in the U.S. state of Hawaii in the Pacific Ocean.
 Mauna Loa is Earth's largest active volcano by both mass and volume.
 It was historically considered to be the largest volcano on Earth until the submarine mountain Tamu Massif was discovered to be larger.
 Mauna Loa is a shield volcano with relatively gentle slopes, and a volume estimated at 18000 mi3, although its peak is about 125 ft lower than that of its neighbor, Mauna Kea.
 Lava eruptions from Mauna Loa are silica-poor and very fluid, and tend to be non-explosive.

+Ancient Hawaiians arrived to the island bringing various changes to the ecosystem.
+Hunting resulted in the extinction of some bird species, but the Ancient Hawaiians also introduced various plant and animal species, changing the erosion rates of the land.
+Many religious and traditions beliefs connected the people to the volcanoes.
+Mauna Loa being the largest of the five volcanoes was admired greatly.
+While many stories and folklore of Gods and Goddesses like Pele still exist today, it has become less practiced by Native Hawaiians.

 Mauna Loa has likely been erupting for at least 700,000 years, and may have emerged above sea level about 400,000 years ago.
 Some dated rocks are 470,000 years old.
 The volcano's magma comes from the Hawaii hotspot, which has been responsible for the creation of the Hawaiian Island chain over tens of millions of years.
 The slow drift of the Pacific Plate will eventually carry Mauna Loa away from the hotspot within 500,000 to one million years from now, at which point it will become extinct.